-A new randomized clinical trial illustrated the combined benefit of exercise and a healthy diet on mild cognitive impairment in older adults who also have cardiovascular risk factors.
+A new randomized clinical trial illustrated the combined benefit of exercise and a healthy diet (the DASH diet) on mild cognitive impairment in older adults, who also have cardiovascular risk factors.
 Researchers say that because this type of cognitive impairment often leads to dementia, it is important to identify actions that can “delay the onset.”

 Researchers from the study randomly assorted 160 sedentary older adults into different groups for six months:

 - No exercise + DASH diet